All posts

 Tax

 An EIN identifies your US business entity.
 An ITIN identifies you as a foreign individual for US tax purposes.
-Here's when you need each and how to get them.
+When you need each one.

-I have held an EIN for my US entities since 2007 and have worked with non-resident founders who needed ITINs to claim treaty benefits.
-The overlap between the two numbers is small, but the moments where you need the right one are high-stakes.
+I have held an EIN for my US entities since 2007.
+Over the years I have worked with non-resident founders who needed ITINs to claim treaty benefits, and the pattern is always the same: they assume one number covers everything.
+It does not.

 EIN: the business identifier